Microorganisms are living beings that are not visible to the naked eye.

 Ex: Amoeba.

-You can read more about them at examples of protozoa.
+- You can read more about them in the examples of protozoa.

 Yeast